singhkunal2050/singhkunal2050v2/README.md

 - Search Blogs with tags or title
 - Add About page with Feats Certications and Overall idea obout me
 - Create updated resume and update it across all platforms
+- pwa notifications on new blog posts
+-